ZOE LABs- Engagement and Evidence

 Dancing, connecting, exploring – writing, sharing on developing

-• Afternoons: Embodied exploration and exchange on core topics in DfH and D/MT
+- Afternoons: Embodied exploration through dance and movement, exchange with all participants on the core topics in DfH and D/MT

 Who is Who